About ETHPAR

 incentive to stay on L1

-3. technology, people and value move outward, away from ETH
+3. c) technology, people and value move outward, away from ETH

 Ethpar is a technology company with a focus on customers.
 Our stakers are like ISVs and can earn the fees from their own dApps.